df15h-moddable/df15h-unreal/docs/ce/terms.md

 # Terms

-My notes re: Funcom legal such as they are relvant to my material in this repository.
+My notes re: Funcom legal such as they are relvant to material in this repository.

 ## TLDR